NetsBlox/Snap2Js/README.md

 npm install -g snap2js
 ```

 Next, you can compile your favorite Snap! application by first exporting it to xml then using snap2js to compile it to a js file!
+A "hello world" example project is provided [here](https://github.com/NetsBlox/Snap2Js/blob/master/test/test-cases/projects/hello-world.xml).

 ```
 snap2js hello-world.xml